kubernetes/website/docs/concepts/services-networking/connect-applications-service.md

 Noteworthy points about the nginx-secure-app manifest:

-- It contains both Deployment and Service specification in the same file
+- It contains both Deployment and Service specification in the same file.
 - The [nginx server](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/examples/https-nginx/default.conf) serves http traffic on port 80 and https traffic on 443, and nginx Service exposes both ports.
 - Each container has access to the keys through a volume mounted at /etc/nginx/ssl.
 This is setup *before* the nginx server is started.